ParthDande/Weather-Data--EDA-/README.md

 ### Key Findings

-- **Hottest Months:** Identified the months with the highest average temperatures.
+- **Hottest Months:** April and May observer the highest temperatue of Nashik
+- **Most Rainy Season:** July Observes the most rainfall
 - **Temperature Trends:** Observed a significant rise in average temperatures since the year 2000.

 ## Analysis